Ahuaaondofa/Portfolio/README.md

 As Senior MEAL Associate with Caritas Nigeria on the B-SLiC project, I lead the project's monitoring, evaluation, accountability, and learning function.

 **Project Monitoring and Evaluation**
-I mentor team members on M&E methodologies and support them to design and apply effective M&E frameworks.
+I mentor team members on M&E methodologies and support them in designing and applying effective M&E frameworks.
 I develop tools and guidance documents that help the team track project progress, measure results, and inform data-driven decisions.

 **Data Wrangling and Visualization**
 I analyze and visualize project data to monitor progress against outcomes.
 I build models and dashboards for on-site monitoring activities, providing insights that support decision-making.